sidechained/TrainingTheBeagle/Tutorials/_essential/networking.md

 ### Enabling SSH Passwordless Login

 Logging into the beaglebone the traditional way (i.e. using `$ ssh debian@192.168.x.x`) requires a password, which can become tedious to enter.
 The following tutorial demonstrates a passwordless approach, which involves generating a secure SSH public key on the device that connects to the beaglebone (the host).
 This key is then copied onto the beaglebone itself, the host becomes "trusted" and the password is no longer needed in order to gain access.
+Also: Check out this [Tutorial](#tutorial-passwordless-login) for password-less login below.

 #### Generating a public SSH key on the host (i.e. a laptop)